mhdrizwan95-netizen/NAUTILUS_BINANCE_STARTER_PACK/docs/Comprehensive Framework for a Binance Crypto Trading Bot.md

 \pard\tqr\tx100\tx260\li260\fi-260\sl324\slmult1\sb240\partightenfactor0
 \cf2 	\'95
 \f3\i Backtesting and Simulation
 \f1\i0 : These signal modules can be tested offline with historical data to ensure they behave as expected.
 This is part of development: e.g., feed historical price series to TrendStrategyModule and see if signals line up with known good indicator behavior.
-Similarly test SocialSentimentModule on past known events (like feed it the timeline around Elon\'92s Doge tweet in 2021 and see if it would signal a buy).\
+Similarly test MemeCoinSentimentModule on past known events (like feed it the timeline around Elon\'92s Doge tweet in 2021 and see if it would signal a buy).\
 \
 \pard\tx560\tx1120\tx1680\tx2240\tx2800\tx3360\tx3920\tx4480\tx5040\tx5600\tx6160\tx6720\sl324\slmult1\pardirnatural\partightenfactor0